Altus Unification War

 It is said to have been used in ruffians’ duels.

 Therefore, the Lux were most likely prisoners of war in this initial sweep over Altus.
 Unlike the other settlements on the plateau, Lux keeps no graveyard for Erdtree Burial in its vicinity.
 This makes sense for a village established by sorcerers from the lowlands at first, but it is unlikely to continue under Marika’s regime.
 It is possible that the dead were simply buried at the Wyndham Catacombs, with no great roots near enough for a closer alternative.
 But then why the presence of gladiators, who were reassigned to catacombs after the arenas were closed down?
-With the village in ruins and their demi-human allies since moving in with their queen, the only time for Lux to be populated with duelists is before they were brought to the colosseums.
-In other words, they may have been trained before being forced to abandon their homes.
+With the village in ruins and their demi-human allies since moving in with their queen, the only time for Lux to be populated with duelists is before they were brought to the colosseums — ergo, they may have been trained on site before being forced to abandon their homes.
 Perhaps the tribe chose to submit rather than fight, prompting Godfrey to show them mercy; in lieu of their lives, they gave up their freedom.
 This would leave no dead to bury locally and no living to stop the collapse in infrastructure.
 If so, then Lux was likely first to fall.

 Of course, forcing the tribe to fight for the capital’s entertainment could only come after pacifying the region.
 Wyndham still sat next door across the valley.
 With the village as a foothold to mount an invasion and no chance of being flanked from the valley, Godfrey and his knights could finally capture their main prize on the western front.
 Wyndham wouldn’t make it easy.
 A scarab in the Seethewater River next door rolls up Barrage, an ash of war for repeatedly firing arrows in rapid succession.
 Meanwhile, another scarab in Lux has collected Shield Crash, an ash of war for rushing offensively while defending against enemy onslaught.
 No doubt, charging up the narrow, rocky terrain to the high ground is not an enviable position for any army.
 Godfrey’s troops were constantly pelted by arrows with nothing but their shields for cover.
 Between the rain of enemy fire and the climb, it must have been a slow slog up the cliff.
 Still, they pushed through and ultimately captured the village.